-During the comprehensive January conference, the parent will sign a "Preschool Release Form" requesting that specific records be transferred to the new setting if a child is leaving the Preschool at the end of the school year.
-Examples of such records include copies of medical forms, ASQ results, individual child assessment information, and copies of conference forms give the family the materials that belong to the child, i.e. name card, portfolio, supply box.
+If a child leaves during the year, the District Registrar's Office will have the "Avon Lake City Schools - Withdraw" form signed and staff will give the family the materials that belong to the child, i.e. name card, portfolio, supply box.
 Before the child departs, the class will make a class book or other remembrance to give to the child as a keepsake.